 Each feature release for 18 months on supported hardware

-A subtle change to the 18-month rule opened the possibility that support for Windows on your old hardware might end someday.
+A subtle change to the 18-month rule opened the possibility that support for Windows on your current hardware might end someday.

 OK, it was less of a possibility and more of a certainty.

-The “supported hardware” clause opened the door to a future feature release having hardware requirements that current machines would not support.
-This meant that at some point, your machine would no longer be supported by Windows 10 after the last feature release supporting your hardware reached its own end-of-life date.
+The “supported hardware” clause opened the door to a future feature release that could have hardware requirements that current machines would not support.
+In other words, your version of Windows 10 would only be supported through the last feature release that would work on your machine.

 October 14, 2025

-• Every Windows 10 feature release would be supported for 18 months
+• Every Windows 10 feature release will be supported for 18 months

-Given that Windows 11 has a confusing set of additional hardware requirements, I suspect that the “on supported hardware” clause will have little effect for the remainder of Windows 10.
+Given that Windows 11 has a confusing set of additional hardware requirements, I suspect that the “on supported hardware” clause will have little effect.
 If your machine runs it today, there’s a good chance it’ll keep running Windows 10 until the end.

 The Windows 10 future mapped out

-Microsoft has only officially announced dates for Windows 10 final feature update, and the most recent.
+Microsoft has officially announced dates for Windows 10’s final feature update.

-If we assume continued half-yearly releases, the future of Windows 10 looks like this:
+The future of Windows 10 now looks like this:

 So, did they mislead?